fastrgv/Reliquarium/README.md

 For users using the selector app:

 * Select which of the four tombs to open by clicking on it.

+...at this point, the selector app should minimize itself.
+Otherwise minimize it manually.

 * The goal configuration is shown at startup.
 When ready to begin, hit the (z)-key.
 * The (z)-key will restore your previous game.
 * If you want to restart from the beginning, use the (space)-key.